BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_solvency II - level 2.pdf.md

 supervisory authorities involved in the assessment of the application, require that the application, or the relevant part of it, be provided in a language most commonly understood by the supervisory authorities involved.

-5. In addition to the documents and information required pursuant to Articles 112 and 113 of Directive 2009/138/EC, an application to use an internal model to calculate the consolidated group Solvency Capital Requirement shall include all of the following documents and information:
+5. In addition to the documents and information required pursuant to Articles 112 and 113 of Directive/EC, an application to use an internal model to calculate the consolidated group Solvency Capital Requirement shall include all of the following documents and information:

 (a) regarding the scope of the model: